CosmicSubspace/MSI-Keyboard-Lights/README.md

 Now the contents of the screen will be mirrored on the keyboard.

 # Problems?
-Make sure the keyboard is not in "No Illumination" mode.
+- Make sure the keyboard is not in "No Illumination" mode.
-Try restarting the SteelSeries Engine.
+- Try restarting the SteelSeries Engine.
-If you run into any exceptions, please post it on the issues tab.
+- If you run into any exceptions, please post it on the issues tab.

+#Technical stuff
+The [SteelSeries Gamesense API documentation](https://github.com/SteelSeries/gamesense-sdk) is worth a read, if you want to understand what's going on in this script.
+Other than that, I've left a handful of comments in the python script, so feel free to read through it.
+For the lisp script, all it's doing is taking values from the Gamesense POST data and directly pushing those values to the SteelSeries Engine.